2025-2026 Academic Calendar

 Cross-Registration

-Qualifying full-time Tri-C students (currently registered for 12 or more credits) may register for one course per semester during the regular academic year, on a space-available basis, at any of the institutions participating in the cross-registration program.
-Participating colleges and universities in the area include Baldwin Wallace University, Case Western Reserve University, Cleveland Institute of Art, Cleveland State University, John Carroll University, Kent State University, Notre Dame College, Ursuline College and Youngstown State University.
+Qualifying full-time Tri-C students (currently registered for 12 or more credits) may register for one course per semester during the regular academic year on a space-available basis at any institution participating in the cross-registration program.
+Participating colleges and universities in the area include Baldwin Wallace University, Case Western Reserve University, the Cleveland Institute of Art, Cleveland State University, John Carroll University, Kent State University, Ursuline College and Youngstown State University.

 These host institutions waive tuition and general fee charges for courses taken as part of the cross-registration program.
-Tri-C students are billed for the number of credits taken at the host institution using the Tri-C tuition rate once confirmation of registration is received from the host institution.
-Tuition and fees assessed for a cross-registration program course will be equal to tuition and fees paid by other Tri-C students with the same total number of credits and residency status.
+Tri-C students are billed for the number of credits taken at the host institution using the Tri-C tuition rate once the host institution confirms registration.
+Tuition and fees assessed for a cross-registration program course will be equal to the tuition and fees paid by other Tri-C students with the same number of credits and residency status.

-Participation must be approved by Tri-C, and course availability must be verified by the host institution.
-Cross-registration forms and registration information are available in the Enrollment Center on each campus.
+Tri-C must approve participation, and the host institution must verify course availability.
+Cross-registration forms and registration information are available in the Admissions and Financial Services offices on each campus.
 Cross-registration is not available during the summer session.
 Cross-registration is available on the Friday prior to the start of class.

 DegreeWorks